What is Medical Negligence?

 - How much a claim would be worth;

-- Any extra information you have (such as complaint letters or other papers to support your case);
+- Any extra information you have (such as complaint letters or other papers supporting your case);

 - Whether your claim is within the legal time limit;